History of the Lac Seul Communities

 Land wise, Lac Seul (Obishikokaang) is one of the largest Indian Reserves in the Treaty #3 region in northwestern Ontario.
 The general membership consists of about 2,700 people, two thirds of which live off reserve.

 In the 1930’s, hydro development at Ear Falls resulted in massive flooding of the traditional territory of the people.
 This forced many families to relocate to higher ground.
-Families like the Ocheewasawan, Quedent, Keesic, Angeconeb, Southwind, Ashin and now their descendents continue to live in the surrounding area of Red Lake, Trout Lake and Ear Falls.
+Families like the Ocheewasawan, Quedent, Keesic, Angeconeb, Southwind, Ashin and now their descendants continue to live in the surrounding area of Red Lake, Trout Lake and Ear Falls.

 Historically it appears that the main community of the reserve was Keesic Bay.
 It was close to the Hudson’s Bay post which was situated on the north shore of Lac Seul itself.
 Adjacent to the Hudson’s Bay post were both the old Roman Catholic Mission and St. Mary’s Anglican Church.
 This is in and around the current site of the Buchanan ferry landing.